-Certain foreign-born individuals have derivative U.S. citizenship as a result of the Child Citizenship Act.
-Within the context of the Medicaid citizenship verification requirement, this means that for any applicant or member claiming citizenship through the Child Citizenship Act, IM workers should not request documentation for that person.
-In these cases, IM workers need to acquire documentation proving the citizenship and identity of at least one U.S. citizen parent.
+Certain foreign-born persons have derivative U.S. citizenship as a result of the Child Citizenship Act (CCA) (see SECTION 7.1.2 CHILD CITIZENSHIP ACT OF 2000).

+IM workers should not request citizenship documentation for persons claiming U.S. citizenship through the CCA.
+In these cases, IM workers must instead verify the U.S. citizenship of one parent.
 The parent's U.S. citizenship is the basis for the child receiving derivative citizenship.